The Watchtower organization claims for itself the title of "faithful and discreet slave" based on their translation of Jesus' words in Matthew 24:

 "Who really is the faithful and discreet slave whom his master appointed over his domestics, to give them their food at the proper time?
 Happy is that slave if his master on coming finds him doing so!
-Truly I say to you, he will appoint him over all his belongings," (Matthew 24:45-47, NWT).
+Truly I say to you, he will appoint him over all his belongings," (Matthew 24:45-47, New World Translation).

 Jehovah's Witnesses claim that this passage is a prophecy about their governing body rising in the last days to "feed" God's people through Watchtower publications.
 For example, they write: